Campus Improvement Plan

 Class of 2022: 84% enrolled in fall following graduation

-Strategy's Expected Result/Impact: Increased percentages of graduates enrolled successfully in post-secondary programs.
+Strategy's Expected Result/Impact: Increased percentage of graduates enrolling in a post-secondary option.

 Goal 2: Student Support